saswat-sahay/best-way-to-upload-font-and-images-and-host/README.md

 ### we have to convert the font into woff2 format because it is very light-weight font

 ### we have to convert the images.jpeg to webp

+### now lets this site with the help of github
+steps:
+1. click on the settings, check reference from step 1.png image
+2. click on the pages, check reference from step 2.png image
+3. change the branch from none to main and save, check reference from step 3.png image
+4. wait for some time to host it and just enjoy